gartempe/MacOS-Thinkpad-Yoga-12/README.md

 - ST Sensor Hub: gyroscope, rotation detection, luminosity detection..

 #### What will partially work:
-- Tablet digitzer (with stylus): recognized as amouse with button
+- Tablet digitzer (with stylus): recognized as a mouse with button
 - SD Card reader: a driver is under development, but not yet stable enough

 ## Installation